longaccess/windows-app/README.md

 Installation
 ------------

-Currently the binaries are built using Visual Studio 2012 on 64-bit Windows.
+Currently the binaries are built using Visual Studio 2013 on 64-bit Windows 8 Pro.
 Other platforms may work as well.
 For access to precompiled packages and installers check the [Longaccess downloads page][lad].

 Dependencies
 ------------

-The app requires .NET framework 3.5, and the user will be prompted to install it if it isn't available on the system.
+The app requires .NET framework 4.0, and the user will be prompted to install it if it isn't available on the system.

 Secure removal
 --------------